 HMRC had previously dropped other tax investigations into Mr Ho’s tax for the tax years 2002/03, 2004/05, 2005/06 and 2006/07.

-The investigation dragged on for five years before eventually getting a decision at the First Tier tax tribunal in June this year.
+The investigation dragged on for five years before eventually getting a decision at the tribunal in June this year.

-It is thought that Mr Ho asked the First Tier tax tribunal to award costs against HMRC and “to consider an award towards the Appellant’s pain and suffering and loss of earnings since the enquiry started in November 2005” although no decision as yet to be made on that subject.
+It is thought that Mr Ho asked the tribunal to award costs against HMRC and “to consider an award towards the Appellant’s pain and suffering and loss of earnings since the enquiry started in November 2005” although no decision as yet to be made on that subject.

 This is a case reminiscent of another case we took over that had been running for 12 years.

-We have now got it before the First Tier tax tribunal for a hearing.
+We have now got it before the tribunal for a hearing.

 The inspector running the case was heard to say that he didn’t care if the taxpayer was made bankrupt.

 Unfortunately there are inspectors who do not realistically deal with cases and adopt a holier than thou position allowing cases to run on for years which is an absolute disgrace.